coopzone-dc/Floppy80-M1/README.md

   FDC IMP filename.exe:n
-  - imports the specified file from the root folder of the FAT32 formated SD-Card to the disk image indicated by n.
+  - imports the specified file from the root folder of the FAT32 formatted SD-Card to the disk image indicated by n.

 ########################################################################